YayoiHabami/IGESio/README.md

 ### Creating Entities

 You can also create entities programmatically.
 The following example creates a circle with center $(3, 0)$ and radius $1$, sets its color, and writes it to an IGES file.
+For examples of creating each entity, see [entities](docs/entities/entities.md).

 ```cpp
 #include <memory>